jubiiz/in_stock_inator/README.md

 a list of target products to check for availability.
 For each product, a corresponding [availability function](#creating-an-availability-function) will check if the product is in stock, pass that result to an [alerting function](#creating-an-alerting-function), which will decide how to alert the user.

+For more information, see the [shopping list documentation page](./doc/shopping_list.md)

 ### Running the Checks
 The items can be checked for availability by running the main file:
 ``` bash